Owen Delany Park: Secondary

 Various local sports clubs utilise the park on a weekly and seasonal basis providing competition on local and national levels.

 Several local rugby clubs use this as their home ground, including Taupo Marist, Taupo Sports and Taupo United.

 The main stadium has been configured numerous times to host other sports such as association football, Rugby league and archery.
 Concerts and other public and social events are also held at the ground when a larger sized venue is required.

 International centuries

-In the three ODIs that have been played at the venue one century has been scored.
+In the three ODIs that have been played at the venue one century has been scored, with Indian player Rahul Dravid making 123 not out against New Zealand in January 1999.